At a Glance

 - Contributing to and building an active Architecture community across capabilities and partners.

-Leadership & Impact
+Leadership & Drive for Impact

-- Building credible stakeholder relationships across the charity ensuring to value ideas, drive momentum, and challenge when required.
+- Building credible stakeholder relationships across the charity to value ideas, drive momentum, and challenge when required.

-- Balancing short-term needs with long-term strategic goals
+- Balancing short‑term needs with long‑term strategic goals.

 - Translating complex information and concepts to technical and non‑technical audiences.